goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
 Docker-compose turns this problem into a breeze by crafting production-like environment using a simple text file and easy commands.
 It allows crafting all the dependent services, DB and isolated network for e2e testing.
 Last but not least, it can keep a stateless environment that is invoked before each test suite and dies right after

-**Otherwise:** Without docker-compose teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments
+**Иначе:** Without docker-compose teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments

 <br/><br/>